i-MSCP/plugins/incubator/SpamAssassin/README.md

-# i-MSCP SpamAssassin plugin v1.0.7
+#  i-MSCP SpamAssassin plugin v1.0.8

-Plugin which allows to use SpamAssassin with i-MSCP.
+Plugin that allows to use SpamAssassin with i-MSCP.

 ## Requirements

-* i-MSCP version >= 1.3.0
+* i-MSCP Serie 1.3.x
 * SpamAssassin 3.3.x or 3.4.x
 * Roundcube >= 1.1.0 (Optional)